Exeter-Omics-Servers/omics-server-training/Core_Topics/GNU-Linux.md

     - user input (`read` or command line arguments)
 - Explain the basics behind the permissions system and how to interact with it
 - Use a simple text editor like nano
-    - Some users may prefer vi, vim, emacs or some other terminal text editor
+    - Some partipants may prefer vi, vim, emacs or some other terminal text editor

 ### Intermediate

-By the end, intermediate users should be able to:
+By the end, intermediate partipants should be able to:

 - Know some basic GNU core utils (`awk`, `find`, `sed`, *etc.*)
 - Know what a 'man' page is and how to access and read them